 Crystal Rock is a natural rock formation which is large, situated off the south-west coast of Mauritius.
 It is located close to the Le Morne mountain.
-The rock formation magnificently sits in the middle of the ocean, approximately 200 meters away from the shore and offers a gorgeous site as the surrounding mountains cast shadows over the area around.
-The large exposed fossilized coral reef is a must-see, as it is a great example of a biochemical reaction leading to the formation of a sedimentary rock.
+The rock formation magnificently sits in the middle of the ocean, approximately 200 meters away from the shore and offers a gorgeous sight as the surrounding mountains cast shadows over the area around.
+The large exposed fossilized coral reef is a must-see, as it is a great example of a biochemical reaction leading to the formation of sedimentary rock.
 Mauritius is a proud owner of a shallow and wide lagoon behind a barrier reef.

-To see the beautiful marine life in the area, another activity that is worth trying is going on a glass bottom boat tour.
-While you feast your eyes with the shimmering white sand on the beaches, check for the availability of glass bottom boats which depart from the Blue Bay public beach for a tour of 1:15 hours.
-The trip on the boat hardly takes five minutes to reach the Blue Bay Marine Park; however, once the boat reaches, it is up to you to stay onboard the boat or go around exploring the sea life.
+To see the beautiful marine life in the area, another activity that is worth trying is going on a glass-bottom boat tour.
+While you feast your eyes with the shimmering white sand on the beaches, check for the availability of glass-bottom boats which depart from the Blue Bay public beach for a tour of 1:15 hours.
+The trip on the boat hardly takes five minutes to reach the Blue Bay Marine Park; however, once the boat reaches, it is up to you to stay on board the boat or go around exploring the sea life.
 The glass bottom boats start the tour at 8:30 AM and end at 4:00 PM.
 The last boat leaves the beach at 3:00 PM.
 Those who want to go for snorkelling can even avail the gear from the boat itself.

 Compare quotes from upto 3 travel agents for free